 Starting Pointing: Northern Coromandel Peninsula

 Take a day-long meander along this tramping – the local word for trekking – jewel, as coastal forest gives way to wildlife sights, the Coromandel Pinnacles, Port Charles and Cuvier Island, just to name a few of the attractions that will prompt your finger to click the camera trigger.
 Don’t want it to end just yet?
 Would you rather take your time?
-Why not camp out at either Stony Bay or Fletcher Bay, and complete to return leg tomorrow?
+Why not camp out at either Stony Bay or Fletcher Bay, and complete the return leg tomorrow?

 4. Cape Brett Walkway, Northland